Freehand-prime/freehand-prime/README.md

 3. You will need to set up a .env file with the following configuration settings.
 Note some of these settings are required for Heroku deployment only:

 - `SERVER_SESSION_SECRET` (Heroku deployment) A random secret string for Heroku.
-    NOTE: ./server/constants/warnings.js will yell at you if your secret is < 8 characters or “superDuperSecret”.
 - `DATABASE_URL` (Heroku deployment) database URL to connect to live database on Heroku.
-You can find this link.
 - `PG_USER` – PostgreSQL username used in ./server/modules/pool.js module to connect to a LOCAL database.
 - `PG_SECRET` - PostgreSQL password used in ./server/modules/pool.js module to connect to a LOCAL database.
 - `REACT_APP_S3_URL` – Amazon AWS S3 bucket URL.
 Required for Dropzone S3 image upload.